Dancer Gilbert Saldivar Talks Latino Movies

 Because of redevelopment in the area, the studio’s rent will triple.
 “It's too difficult to move on with the people who own the studio.
 It is kind of like what happens in the film.”

-Shine as a small independent film experienced a journey of growth and is now playing in 600 theaters all over the US.
+Shine, as a small independent film, experienced a journey of growth and is now playing in 600 theaters all over the US.

-Christina Aguilera loved this movie and it won Audience Award Best Feature - HBO Urbanworld 2017
+Christina Aguilera loved this movie, and it won Audience Award Best Feature - HBO Urbanworld 2017

 New York Urbanworld Film Festival

 Gilbert senses the popularity of the movie comes from movies like Crazy Rich Asians and Black Panther.
-“We were kind of carrying that pattern because every minority is wanting to see themselves on screen and wanting stories like them because they're happening, and it matters,” explains Gilbert.
+“We were carrying that pattern because every minority is wanting to see themselves on screen and wanting stories like them because they're happening, and it matters,” explains Gilbert.
 “It’s creating this momentum with the film.
 The movie took on this magical power when we introduced it in New York at the Urbanworld Film Festival a year ago."

 © 2018 Kenna McHugh